ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week11pt1.md

 ## Client-Server Model Learning Exercise 🧠

 **1. What is a Server?** The Backend.
 Where the data from the client is stored.
+Where the public website lives.

+Hardware server: the physical computer that serves up web pages.

+Software server: The program that runs to serve up the web pages(Apache).

 **2. What is a Client?** The Frontend.Where the User inputs data and where the data from the server returns.
+Our devices or a device that runs some kind of web browser.

 **3. Is a server just another physical computer?** Not necessarily, is just another machine language.
 Be a Web server or what will handle the data input by the user.
 It can be interpretet as a Stack both visually and verbally.